-Number Exercise Expiry
+Number of warrants Exercise price Expiry date

-of Warrants Price Date

-\$

 2,631,579 1.22 June 3, 2024

-198,446 \$1.50 January 16, 2022
+516,395 1.50 January 16, 2022

-2,830,025
+619,500 1.20 August 20, 2023

+3,767,474

-Stock Options
+Stock options

 The Company has established a stock option plan for directors, employees, and consultants.
 The aggregate number of shares issuable pursuant to options granted under the plan is limited to 10% of the Company's issued shares at the time the options are granted.
 The exercise price of each option is based on the market price of the Company's stock for a period preceding the date of grant.
 The options can be granted for a maximum term of five years.
 The vesting periods of stock options issued under the plan are determined at the discretion of the Board of Directors.